Best Foundation for Oily Skin (2026 Guide)

 FoundationTypeFinishCoverageStandout for oily skin

-Maybelline Fit Me Matte + PorelessLiquidSoft-matteLight-medBudget, breathable control
+Maybelline Fit Me Matte + PorelessLiquidSoft-matteLight-medAffordable, breathable shine control

-Too Faced Born This Way MatteLiquidNatural-matteMed-fullSkin-like, long wear
+Too Faced Born This Way MatteLiquidNatural-matteMed-fullSkin-like wear that lasts

 If you buy through our links, we may earn a small commission at no extra cost to you.